nextcloud/docker/README.md

 # Migrating an existing installation
 You're already using nextcloud and want to switch to docker?
 Great!
 Here are some things to look out for:

-* Define your whole nextcloud instance in a `docker-compose` file and run it with `docker-compose up -d` to get the base installation, volumes and database.
+* Define your whole nextcloud infrastructure in a `docker-compose` file and run it with `docker-compose up -d` to get the base installation, volumes and database.
 Work from there.
 * Restoring your database from a mysqldump (nextcloud\_db\_1 is the name of your db container; typically [folder name of the compose file]\_db\_1 -> if your compose file is in the folder nextcloud then it is nextcloud\_db\_1)
 ```console
 docker cp ./database.dmp nextcloud_db:/dmp